 Daan Braveman, the ninth president of Nazareth College, is a Rochester, N.Y., native.
-Braveman graduated from Brighton High School and the University of Rochester.
-He obtained his law degree from the University of Pennsylvania and was a law clerk to Justice Samuel J. Roberts of the Pennsylvania Supreme Court.
-He worked as an attorney for the Greater Upstate Law Project, located in Rochester.
-While at the Project he was engaged in civil rights litigation throughout New York state.
+Braveman graduated from the University of Rochester in 1969 and obtained his law degree from the University of Pennsylvania in 1972.
+He served as law clerk to Justice Samuel J. Roberts of the Pennsylvania Supreme Court and then worked as an attorney for the Greater Upstate Law Project located in Rochester.
+While at the Project he was engaged in civil rights litigation throughout New York State.

-Braveman is married to Lorraine Winn Braveman, a native Rochesterian as well, who is a social worker.
-They have one son, Adam, who is a lawyer in New York City.
+Braveman is married to Lorraine Winn Braveman, who is a social worker, and they have a son, Adam, who is a lawyer in New York City.